toypiano/jotto-hooks/README.md

     - isolated unit test
     - doesn't rely on other functionality
     - use shallow (isolate from child component)
+    - can test default context value by running `useContext` and return default value.
   - **Cons**
     - test becomes brittle when mocking multiple useContext
     - have to match order of useContext's where they are used.